-Paul is a Band 1 leading individual for international arbitration (The Legal 500 Asia Pacific).
-He is called to the Singapore and English bars and is admitted before the courts of the Dubai International Financial Centre.
+Paul is a leading individual for international arbitration (The Legal 500 Asia Pacific).
+He is called to the Singapore and English bars.
 His “impressive commercial disputes practice” includes instructions as lead counsel before international arbitral tribunals, the Singapore International Commercial Court, and arbitration-related litigation.
 His cases often involve complex issues of private and public international law.

 Paul’s accolades include: